 Assignment Policy: Current assignments and due dates will be announced in the class.
-If you are absent, you are still responsible for the assignment for the next class.
-Students are to read the assigned reading material before coming to class.
-During the scheduled lab, there will be lab exercises to complete and programming problems to start.
-(Programming problems will be finished on your own time).
-All programing assignments will be given a Due Date.
-Assignments turned in late will have 10 points deducted for each day and will be accepted no later than one week past the due date.
+Students are expected to read the current chapter before coming to class.
+During the scheduled lab, there will be lab exercises to complete during the lab.
+(CodeLab assignments can be finished on your own time).
+All assignments will be given a Due Date.

-Lab attendance is required and students are expected to stay for the full lab time.
-There will be a tutor available for this class.
-The schedule for open lab hours and tutoring times in M125 will be posted outside the door and on Blackboard.
+All assignments will be given a Due Date.
+Assignments turned in late will have 10 points deducted for each day and will be accepted no later than three days past the due date.
+Lab attendance is required, and students are expected to stay for the full lab time.
+Your work schedule or any other schedules must not overlap with the class schedule.

 Grading Policy: There will be 3 major exams and a comprehensive final.
+All exams must be taken in person.
 No student will be exempt from the final.
-Your lab grade will be calculated from lab exercises, and programming assignments.
+Your lab grade will be calculated from CodeLab grades, in-class lab assignments, and programming assignments.
 Your final grade will be computed as follows:

-Major Exams (3): 40% Final Exam 20% Lab Grade: 40%
+Major Exams (3): 50%

+Final Exam: 20%

+Lab Grade: 30%

-All tests will count towards the final grade; i.e. no exam grades will be "dropped".
+All tests will count towards the final grade, i.e. no exam grades will be "dropped".
 Only students that miss an exam due to a collage-approved absence are eligible to take the makeup exam.
 If you miss an exam, it is your responsibility to contact me as soon as possible using email.
 If permission is granted for a makeup exam, I will want it to be taken before the next class meeting.
-Missing an exam is a serious matter and it is up to the student to take the proper action, otherwise a zero will be recorded for that exam.
+Missing an exam is a serious matter and it is up to the student to take the proper action, otherwise, a zero will be assigned as the exam grade.